 Heritage Conservation Districts

 On September 20, 2018, the Heritage Conservation Districts By-law came into force.
-The by-law formalizes the process for the nomination, evaluation, and designation of heritage conservation districts (HCDs) in Winnipeg.
-In addition, this by-law aligns with The City of Winnipeg Charter, OurWinnipeg and Complete Communities.
-It incorporates and reflects up-to-date best practices for heritage conservation, and ensures fairness, clarity and certainty throughout the process of reviewing and listing of potential HCDs.
+The bylaw formalizes the process for the nomination, evaluation, and designation of heritage conservation districts (HCDs) in Winnipeg.
+It incorporates and reflects up-to-date best practices for heritage conservation, and ensures fairness, clarity, and certainty throughout the process of reviewing and listing of potential HCDs.

-These districts are a way to recognize and celebrate Winnipeg's past and are popular nationally and internationally.
+HCDs are a way to recognize and celebrate Winnipeg's past.
 An area is eligible to be designated as an HCD if it has elements of special architectural and historical significance, and substantial parts of it are over 40 years old.

-HCD plans are adopted by City Council as part of an HCD By-law.
-This will ensure that the character and look of a neighbourhood can be preserved over the long term and that neighbourhood or development is consistent with the local heritage values and policy directions.
+Once an area is determined to be eligible, an HCD plan is developed.
+HCD plans are adopted by Council as part of an HCD By-law.
+This will ensure that the character and look of a neighbourhood can be preserved over the long term and that development is consistent with the local heritage values and policy directions.

 Learn more about heritage conservation districts

 - Conserve an area's special architectural and historical significance;

 - Provide design direction for growth and change;